450+ Products Compared

 Encore Guards Custom Dental Night Guard

-Moderate to severe grinders who want a dentist-quality custom-fit guard without the dental office priceMade-to-order from a home impression kit — professional dental lab fabrication at a fraction of dental office cost
+Moderate to severe grinders who want a custom-fit guard without an office visitMade to order from a home impression kit, with multiple thickness/material options

 4.5